NCIP/gdc-docs/docs/Encyclopedia/pages/HTSeq-FPKM-UQ.md

 ## Overview ##

-FPKM-UQ is implemented at the GDC on gene-level read counts that are produced by HTSeq and generated using custom scripts.
+FPKM-UQ is implemented at the GDC on gene-level read counts that are produced by HTSeq<sup>1</sup> and generated using custom scripts<sup>2</sup>.
 The formula used to generate FPKM-UQ values is as follows:

 FPKM = [RM<sub>g</sub> * 10<sup>9</sup> ] / [RM<sub>75</sub> * L]